raviraj16/RxCamera/README.md

 # RxCamera

-A Library to open Camera or Gallery using RxAndroid.
+A Library to open Camera or Gallery using RxAndroid in a very simple way.

-Use it in your Fragment, Activity or Dialog like below.
+Use it in your Fragment, Activity or Dialog using below code.

 RxImagePicker myImagePicker = new RxImagePicker(getActivity());